-The St. Joseph Police Department consists of twelve sworn peace officers and two non-sworn support staff.
-Within the department, the city has a Police Chief, 2 Patrol Sergeants, and 9 patrol officers.
-The department services the 7,342 residents of St. Joseph, providing 24-hour protection, 365 days a year.
+The City of St. Joseph Police Department is made up of 14 full-time employees: The Police Chief, 2 Sergeants, 9 Patrol Officers, and 2 administrative staff.
+The department services the 7,000+ residents of St. Joseph, providing 24-hour protection, 365 days a year.

 Community policing is a value system in which the primary organizational goal is working cooperatively with individual citizens, groups of citizens, and both public and private organizations to identify and resolve issues that potentially affect the livability of specific neighborhoods, areas, or the city as a whole.